nymtech/docs/content/mixnet/clients.md

 Depending on what language you're using, you can fire up the client in one of two ways.

 #### Using TCP Socket

+{{% notice warning %}}
+Currently usage of TCP socket is heavily discouraged.
+While theoretically it is working and can provide same functionalities as the websocket we provide absolutely no guarantees regarding API stability or the packet format.
+It all might change completely without any prior warning.
+So do not rely on it at this time unless you have no other choice.
+{{% /notice %}}

 <!-- commented until it works